• Sati

 Shamim looked for capital, mostly on Google.

+She stumbled across the Tony Elumelu Foundation fellowship.
 Businesses or ideas under 5 years could apply for $5,000 seed capital, mentorship, and business management training.
+The program would last 3 months and capital would be deployed after completion.

 Without a second thought, Shamim applied.